varunsahni18/Decentralized-Academic-Certificate-System-Using-Blockchain/README.md

-Varun Sahni
-Department of Computer Science and Information Systems *BITS Pilani,*
+* Varun Sahni Department of Computer Science and Information Systems *BITS Pilani,* Pilani, India f20200144@pilani.bits-pilani.ac.in
-Pilani, India
-f20200144@pilani.bits-pilani.ac.in

-` `Akarsh G Shroff
-Department of Computer Science and Information Systems *BITS Pilani,*
+* Akarsh G Shroff Department of Computer Science and Information Systems *BITS Pilani,* Pilani, India f20181121@pilani.bits-pilani.ac.in
-Pilani, India
-f20181121@pilani.bits-pilani.ac.in

-Under the guidance of:

-Ashutosh Bhatia,
-Assistant Professor,
+## Under the Guidance of
-Department of Computer Science and Information Systems, *BITS Pilani,*
+* Ashutosh Bhatia, Assistant Professor, Department of Computer Science and Information Systems, *BITS Pilani,* Pilani, India
-Pilani, India

-

 ***Abstract*— *In this paper we propose to use a blockchain based system, which is employed to store, distribute and verify academic certificates so as to boost efficiency and security.
 It  is predicated on utilizing Ethereum smart contracts and leverages the advantages of IPFS (InterPlanetary File System), to store the certificates in an exceedingly decentralized filing system.
 Smart contracts provide a secure distributed and shared decentralized ledger of all assets and transactions.
 A cryptographic hash function shall be applied on document and result could also be stored on a public blockchain in a very transaction signed by private key of issuer institution which ensures the validity of documents.***

 ***Keywords—Blockchain, IPFS, Smart Contracts, Solidity***
-1. # Introduction
+# 1. Introduction
 Problems we face today with academic degrees are backed by corruption, system flaws, ability to effortlessly falsify and distribute these degrees in large quantities are impractical ways to validate them if needed to try and do so [1-3].
 Certificates which are issued in a very traditional/physical way is easily copied and their integrity and origin is tough to impossible to verify.
 Other issues are associated with the way these certificates are issued, delays because of administrative level incompatibilities or miscommunication, credential transfers among faculties/universities.
 Blockchain are going to be one amongst the subsequent technology revolutions thanks to its main characteristics: no central authority, elimination of intermediaries, real-time settlement, drastic reduction in operational costs, high levels of transparency [4-7].
 It will be applied in several domains such as: government [8], healthcare [9], 104 International Journal on Information Technologies & Security, No 4 (vol. 12), 2020